keithjgrant/keithjgrant.com/notes.md

   * if container isn’t top level, you can’t know what that min-height should be (i.e. subtract height of header/footer to avoid scrollbars)

 # Scoped CSS / First-class way to define base styles?

+# In defense of the Open Web Platform

+* You don’t need to hedge your bets against CSS, or write an abstraction layer above it.
+  * Yes, give yourself shorthands for your particular app
+  * But don’t think the web is just one platform among many.
+* OWP is the one platform to rule them all.
+* “Is the web a complile target?” — possible title?